 To apply a non-zero winding or even-odd rule to a compound path:

 1. Select the compound path with Selection tool.

 2. Choose Window > Attributes.

 3. Click the Use Non-Zero Winding Fill Rule button or the Use Even-Odd Fill Rule button.

-Each path in Illustrator has a direction.
+Each path in Adobe Illustrator has a direction.
 For paths that you draw with the Pen or Brush tool, the direction of the path is the direction in which you draw the path.
-When you make shapes with Oval, Rectangle or other shape creation tool, the initial direction of the path is always counterclockwise.
+When you make shapes with Oval, Rectangle, or other shape creation tools, the initial direction of the path is always counterclockwise.

 Path directions are used to determine filled and empty areas of compound paths.
 When paths are changed into compound paths, their direction may change.
 In a compound path an individual path will create a hole in another path only if it goes in the opposite direction.
 If both paths go in the same direction no holes are made, the result is filled area.

 1. Use Group Selection tool to select just the path which direction you want to change.